Lanceward410/ROS_Setup/README.md

 By: Lance Ward

 Welcome to ROS_Setup!
-Run this file by navigating to the ROS_Setup repository and then running
+Run this file by navigating to the ~/ROS_Setup repository and then running:

-  bash start.bash
+~/ROS_Setup$   	bash start.bash

 Or, inside of any directory,

-  bash ~/ROS_Setup/start.bash
+~$             	bash ~/ROS_Setup/start.bash

+In the other_scripts, there are scripts to:
+1.)
+Repair sound issue due to over-amplification
+2.)
+Create Git SSH key
+3.)
+Gnome script

+In robot_readmes, you can find instructions and bash scripts for various robots that UMES is working with (Limo, Scout mini, Yahboom X1, MicroROS, GoPiGo3)